ReviewScore: Misinformed Peer Review Detection with Large Language Models: Introduction

 \section{Introduction}

 Peer review is an evaluation of academic work by experts to assess its originality, significance, and validity before publication~\citep{peer1, peer-web1}.
 In AI conferences, as the number of submissions is exponentially increasing, required number of reviewers is also exploding.
 As a result, review quality is degraded, which undermines the integrity and reliability of a peer-review system~\citep{Stelmakh2021NoviceReviewer, CortesLawrence2021Inconsistency, Shah2022CACM, position}.
 Due to the importance of the issue, previous works propose criteria for evaluating review quality.
-However, we observe a trade-off between applicability to reviews and specificity of rubrics. \cite{goldberg} and \cite{review-critique} proposes criteria that could apply to nearly every review but those are quite vague and subjective. \cite{guo}, \cite{sadallah}, \cite{purkayastha}, and \cite{claimcheck} introduce specific and objective criteria but those target narrow scope of reviews.
-If we could reliably measure review quality based on specific yet applicable criteria, we could filter out misinformed reviews or give feedback to reviewers before the reviews are released.
+However, we observe a trade-off between applicability to reviews and specificity of rubrics. \citet{goldberg} and \citet{review-critique} proposes criteria that could apply to nearly every review but those are quite vague and subjective. \citet{guo}, \citet{sadallah}, \citet{purkayastha}, and \citet{claimcheck} introduce specific and objective criteria but those target narrow scope of reviews.